Ircama/osm-carto-tutorials/pages/41_updating-data.md

     ~/src/regional/trim_osc.py -d gis -p /path/to/region.poly -z input output

-trim_osc.py accept a two-dimensional bounding box with `-b` option and a polygon file with `-p` option.
-The [Geofabrik downloads server](https://download.geofabrik.de/) gives the .poly files they use to generate their country/region extracts.
-For instance, the .poly file for Liechtenstein that describes the extent of this region can be downloaded with the following command:
+trim_osc.py accepts a two-dimensional bounding box with `-b` option and a polygon file with `-p` option.
+The [Geofabrik downloads server](https://download.geofabrik.de/) gives the *.poly* files they use to generate their country/region extracts.
+For instance, the *.poly* file for Liechtenstein that describes the extent of this region can be downloaded with the following command:

 ```shell
 cd $WORKOSM_DIR